-Japan is a country renowned for the world’s finest sushi, incredible anime (or manga) stories and awesome sneaky ninjas.
+Japan is a country known for the world’s finest sushi, incredible anime stories and sneaky ninjas.
 But did you know Japan is also home to many unique and internationally popular dog breeds as well?

-The rise of the popularity of Japanese dogs is real.
-The numbers don’t lie.
+The rise of the popularity of Japanese dogs is real – the numbers don’t lie.
+And with such gorgeous and charming native dog breeds, we understand why.
 So without further a due, here are all 13 amazing Japanese dog breeds in order of popularity.

 Table of Contents